piotr-proszowski/dotfiles/vim/README.md

 ```

 This is life changer.
 I set up this configuration once I lost my notes after meeting and didn't have such situation.

+I will proceed with this readme next time.
+All configurations already sit in this directory and will be updated frequently.
+README.md will grow with time ;)